AnonCatalyst/WebDiver/README.md

 - **Error Handling and Logging**: Implements robust error handling and logging mechanisms to track and manage encountered issues during crawling.

+- **IP Information Retrieval**: Fetches and displays IP geolocation information for websites, enhancing the depth of analysis with network-related details.

+- **Asynchronous Processing**: Utilizes asyncio for concurrent HTTP requests and data extraction, optimizing performance and efficiency.

 - **Progress Monitoring**: Utilizes the `tqdm` library to display a progress bar during the extraction of external links, offering real-time feedback on task completion.

 ### Usage Instructions